|

 • 1 tablespoon grated ginger

-• 2 tablespoons avocado oil, divided
+• 2 tablespoons vegetable oil, divided

 • 2 boneless, skinless chicken breasts, cut into bite-sized pieces